ramneekagn/SafeguardLLM/report.md

 RQ3: What are the limitations of current LLM safeguards?

+# Decisions:

+- What model?
+- What model size?
+- What problem?
+- What dataset?
+- How does the red teaming approach look like?
+- What methods?

 # Milesstones

 - Create a pipeline around the llm that you can use to flexibly bootstrap input, internals at a certain layer and output